 These are individual sellers who source the products and list them for sale on Amazon, and it can be a surprisingly lucrative side hustle for many of them.
-I talked to one reader who made over $25,000 last year selling books on Amazon, and they did that while working their full-time job.
+One of our readers made over $25,000 in extra money one year selling books on Amazon, and they did that while working their full-time job.

 I know you’re probably curious now, so let’s get started.
 You’re going to learn exactly what Amazon FBA is, how it works, all about Amazon FBA fees, what to sell, where to source products, and more.

 What is Amazon FBA?
 What you need to know before starting an Amazon FBA business